VesnaBrucoms/ncharnulal-bethaleft-dungeon/Docs/ncharnulal-bethaleft.md

 ## Facility Purpose

-Ncharulal-Bethaleft was built to mine a special crystal in the area that has peculiar energy properties that the Dwemer were interested in exploiting.
+Ncharnulal-Bethaleft was built to mine a special crystal in the area that has peculiar energy properties that the Dwemer were interested in exploiting.
 Initial experiments revealed it could be an intense power source.
 As a result the entire facility was automated and powered with this crystal.
 Many centurians were adapted and augmented with it too.